DottChen/DottChen/README.md

-# Hi, I'm Dott!
+### Hey, I'm Dott!

 🌏  **Welcome to my [Blog](dott.love).**

 **Currently:**

-🏛️  A graduate student of Architecture at Tongji University

-🐍  Learning Python & Swfit.

-🎨  Experimenting with product and UX design.
+🎨 Experimenting with product and design.

+🧑🏻‍💻 Learning web development, SwiftUI and Python.

-🍎  Keeping an eye on Apple.Inc.
+🍎 Keeping an eye on The Fruit Company.

-👓  Passionate about the future of AR.
+👓 Passionate about the future of AR.of AR.